top of page

 Dr. Griesel's Psychology Today Profile

-Claire Spinka, Psy.D.
+Claire Jones, Psy.D.

 image.png

 She has extensive experience working with the lifespan and is continually inspired by the depth and resilience clients bring to the therapeutic process.
 Whether someone is navigating a major life transition, coping with grief, managing the complexities of mood or personality disorders, or exploring issues related to identity and relationships.
-Dr. Spinka meets each client with warmth, curiosity, and deep respect for their unique experience.
+Dr. Jones meets each client with warmth, curiosity, and deep respect for their unique experience.
 She has particular interest in grief and loss, couple’s therapy, and working with individuals seeking deeper self-understanding and more fulfilling connections with others.

-Dr. Spinka believes that both therapist and client identities are always present in the room, shaping the therapeutic relationship in meaningful ways.
+Dr. Jones believes that both therapist and client identities are always present in the room, shaping the therapeutic relationship in meaningful ways.
 Attending to these dynamics with openness and intentionality is central to her work and can be a powerful part of the healing process.

-Dr. Spinka's Psychology Today Profile
+Dr. Jone's Psychology Today Profile

 Maren Panzirer, Psy.D.